 3. There are a number of other factors that influence availability of clinical placements.
 Since the COVID pandemic, many local hospitals have begun or increased their new graduate hiring and, thus, their new graduate residency programs.
 Seasoned nurses retired and the nurses now senior on the units are few and being utilized for new graduate mentoring.
 It negates patient safety to have a new nurse oversee a nursing student and it is not fair to the new nurse who has yet developed the expertise needed.
-This last spring,

-Sacramento State nursing was denied for two full clinical sections at a local Dignity hospital where we have historically had clinicals rotations.
-We were not displaced by another school but by a new graduate residency program.
+Spring 2024, Sacramento State nursing was denied for two full clinical sections where we have historically had clinicals rotations; fall 2024 we were denied one of the placements; currently we are awaiting approval/denial of one placement all at a local Dignity hospital.
+We have also lost fall placements at Kaiser South Sacramento.
+At Dignity, we were not displaced by another school but by a new graduate residency program.
 Luckily, another agency opened two clinical rotations (being clear it was temporary) so that our students could progress towards graduation.
-Those rotations are not available for fall 2024.

 Hospitals also close units, or decrease the number of students they are willing to take, due to events such as change in leadership, high numbers of inexperienced nurses, low census numbers, renovations, etc. on the unit.
 Agencies expect clinical faculty to be on site and overseeing students during certain types of rotations.
 Schools are not funded to provide on-site clinical supervision to only 2-3 students so when a clinical agency cannot take the full clinical group, often the result is the whole rotation being displaced.
 According to Trends in Nursing Education: Spring 2024 Findings, released by Core Higher Education Group, "78% of respondents said that sites are limiting the number of students per placement site in our 2024 survey compared to 39% in 2022" (pg.
 12): they further comment on the increased cost to schools.

 4. It is well known amongst those working in healthcare fields that there is a nursing faculty shortage and schools of nursing are turning away qualified applicants for pre-licensure programs.
 The shortage of nursing faculty has been an ongoing discussion at SACANE meetings since the inception of the collaborative.
 At every SACANE directors meeting, schools report their need for faculty and we troubleshoot together.
 At Sacramento State University, we hire a high number of part-time faculty and, when searching for full-time tenure track faculty, have had failed searches.
+This is already made more difficult by the recent enrollment increase approved for the university of the Pacific.

 It is unclear where new schools would get sufficient faculty but it is clear that existing schools would be impacted.
 Given the Board of Registered Nursing requirement that faculty be approved in their specialty, at minimum, a new school would need 4-5 faculty to cover theory and enough faculty to cover clinical rotations.
-The Marsha Fuerst School of Nursing proposal is for 45 students/semester with three semesters per year and will need faculty to cover all content and semesters.
+I was not told of the enrollment numbers planned by Arizona College of Nursing.
+Assuming it is in the range of 40 students/semester and clinical group sizes of 10 students (which is more than I am seeing agencies approve currently) they will need at least 16 faculty to cover all content and semesters.